SOW: Social Work Courses

 This course examines human relationships with a focus on the interrelatedness and effects of underlying theoretical principles as they relate to individual, family, and group interactions.

-SOW 3103 Human Behavior in Social Environment
+SOW 3103 Human Behavior in the Social Environment

 College of Health, Department of Social Work